Disclaimer

 A painting of Sr. Josepha of Jesus in death.

-The year following her passing, the Cause for Canonization for Sr. Josepha was initiated by her Bishop.
+The year following her passing, Josepha's Cause for Canonization was initiated by her Bishop.
 However, it remains stalled up to the present day.
 A contributing factor is the suppression of her convent and the forced eviction of the Carmelites in 1802 by the anti-clerical government that came into power.
 Furthermore, in 1803, the mystic's grave was secretly opened by the Munich police and her bones, along with the remains of other deceased nuns, were sacrilegiously buried in an unmarked pit.
-Thus, sadly, bodily relics of this holy nun are presently lost to the world.
+Thus, sadly, the bodily relics of this holy nun are presently lost to the world.

-Please join this ministry in praying for the revival and continued progress of Sr. Josepha's Cause... and let us seriously take her message about the Holy Souls to heart.
+Please join this ministry in praying for the revival and continued progress of Sr. Josepha of Jesus's Cause ... and let us seriously take her message about the Holy Souls to heart.
 In union with her prayer from Heaven and other Faithful in the Church, let us pray: Dear God, grant unto the Poor Souls eternal rest and peace.
 Let perpetual light shine upon them.
 Amen.

 “It is a holy and wholesome